-Financing activities.
-Cash provided by financing activities was \$32.2 million for the three months ended March 31, 2008.
+Cash provided by financing activities was \$100.3 million for the six months ended June 30, 2008.
 This net cash inflow was generally due to contributions made by the Parent in connection with the Omnibus Agreement and Mont Belvieu Caverns' LLC Agreement as described below.

-In certain cases, EPO is responsible for funding 100% of project costs rather than sharing such costs with the Partnership in accordance with the existing sharing ratio of 66% funded by the Partnership and 34% funded by EPO.
-Under the Omnibus Agreement, EPO agreed to make additional contributions to us as reimbursement for our 66% share of any excess project costs above (i) the \$28.6 million of estimated project costs to complete the Phase II expansions of the DEP South Texas NGL Pipeline System and (ii) \$14.1 million of estimated project costs for additional Mont Belvieu brine production capacity and above-ground storage reservoir projects.
+In certain cases, EPO is responsible for funding 100% of project costs rather than sharing such costs with the Partnership in accordance with the existing sharing ratio of 66% funded by the Partnership and 34% funded by EPO.Under the Omnibus Agreement, EPO agreed to make additional cash contributions to South Texas NGL and Mont Belvieu Caverns to fund 100% of project costs in excess of (i) the \$28.6 million of estimated costs to complete the Phase II expansion of the DEP South Texas NGL Pipeline System and (ii) the \$14.1 million of estimated costs for additional Mont Belvieu brine production capacity and above-ground storage reservoir projects.
 These projects were in progress at the time of our initial public offering.
-EPO made cash contributions to our subsidiaries in connection with the Omnibus Agreement of \$9.3 million during the three months ended March 31, 2008.
+EPO made cash contributions to our subsidiaries of \$36.7 million under the Omnibus Agreement during the six months ended June 30, 2008.
+Of this amount, \$36.6 million was contributed to South Texas NGL to fund costs of its Phase II pipeline project.
+We expect additional contributions of approximately \$6.7 million from EPO during the remainder of 2008 in satisfaction of its project funding obligations under the Omnibus Agreement.
+EPO will not receive an increased allocation of earnings or cash flows as a result of these contributions to South Texas NGL or Mont Belvieu Caverns.

-The Mont Belvieu Caverns' LLC Agreement states that when the Partnership elects to not participate in certain projects, then EPO is responsible for funding 100% of such projects.
+The Mont Belvieu Caverns' LLC Agreement (the "Caverns LLC Agreement") states that if the Partnership elects to not participate in certain projects of Mont Belvieu Caverns, then EPO is responsible for funding 100% of such projects.
 To the extent such non-participated projects generate identifiable incremental earnings for Mont Belvieu Caverns in the future, the earnings and cash flows of Mont Belvieu Caverns will be adjusted to allocate such incremental amounts to EPO by special allocation or otherwise.
-Under the terms of the agreement, the Partnership may elect to reacquire for consideration a 66% share of these projects at a later date.
-EPO made cash contributions to Mont Belvieu Caverns in connection with this agreement of \$36.2 million during the three months ended March 31, 2008.
-These funds were subsequently distributed to the Partnership as a reimbursement for its funding of the projects that it elected to not participate in.
-We expect additional contributions from EPO under the Omnibus Agreement and Mont Belvieu Caverns' LLC Agreement during the remainder of 2008.
+Under the terms of the Caverns LLC Agreement, the Partnership may elect to acquire a 66% share of these projects from EPO at a later date.
+EPO made cash contributions of \$68.1 million under the Caverns LLC Agreement during the six months ended June 30, 2008.
+These expenditures are associated with storage-related projects sponsored by EPO's NGL marketing activities.
+At present, Mont Belvieu Caverns is not expected to generate any identifiable incremental earnings in connection with these projects; thus, the sharing ratios for Mont Belvieu Caverns are not expected to change.
+We expect additional contributions of approximately \$23.8 million from EPO under the Caverns LLC Agreement during the remainder of 2008.

-In addition to the special contributions noted above, EPO made routine proportionate contributions to our subsidiaries (based on EPO's 34% ownership interests) of \$16.7 million during the first quarter of 2008.
+In addition to the special contributions noted above, EPO made routine proportionate contributions to our subsidiaries (based on EPO's 34% ownership interests) of \$22.6 million during the first six months of 2008.
 These contributions were generally used to fund EPO's share of our subsidiaries' other capital spending requirements.
-Conversely, our subsidiaries paid aggregate distributions of \$9.5 million to EPO during the first quarter of 2008 based on EPO's sharing ratio of 34% in each subsidiary's operating cash flows.
+Conversely, our subsidiaries paid aggregate distributions of \$18.0 million to EPO during the six months ended June 30, 2008 based on EPO's sharing ratio of 34% in each subsidiary's operating cash flows.

-The Partnership made net repayments of principal of \$12.0 million under its revolving credit agreement during the first quarter of 2008.
-The reduction in principal was due in part to the reimbursement of project costs by EPO under the Mont Belvieu Caverns' LLC Agreement.
+The Partnership made net borrowings of \$8.0 million under its revolving credit agreement during the six months ended June 30, 2008.
+The increase in principal was related to the spending requirements of our consolidated subsidiaries, including those related to capital projects.